albertdiones/coding_10min_a_day/README.md

 9. get remaining milliseconds of the day
 10. get remaining microseconds on the day
 11. ask for input and convert to unix timestamp
-12. ask for input and tell how old it is in days (rounded off)
+12. ask for input and tell how old it is in days (rounded off) [substraction, division]
+13. ask for date input and tell how many days remaining until said date, but throw an error if it's a not future date (substraction, division)
+14. output fibonacci sequence (base 1) on each keypress
-13. concatenate integer, float, boolean and string
+15. concatenate integer, float, boolean and string
-14. convert array to a comma separated string
+16. convert array to a comma separated string
-15. capitalize and lowercase strings
+17. capitalize and lowercase strings
-16. reverse string using built in function(s)
+18. reverse string using built in function(s)
-17. reverse string using loop by character iteration
+19. reverse string using loop by character iteration111111
-18. reverse string using function recursion
+20. reverse string using function recursion
-19. split string using a delimiter
+21. split string using a delimiter
-20. get the domain of an email address
+22. get the domain of an email address
-21. ask for input but only accept numbers
+23. ask for input but only accept numbers
+24. ask for number input as a radian angle, convert to degree angle
+25. ask for number input as a degree angle, convert to radian angle
-22. email validation through regex
+26. email validation through regex
-23. ask for input and validate as email
+27. ask for input and validate as email
-24. ask for 2 inputs and then output them 5 seconds later
+28. ask for 2 inputs and then output them 5 seconds later
-25. ask for 2 number inputs as right triangle legs and calculate triangle area
+29. ask for 2 number inputs as right triangle legs and calculate triangle area
-26. ask for 2 number inputs as adjacent rectangle legs and calculate the circumference of the rectangle
+30. ask for 2 number inputs as adjacent rectangle legs and calculate the circumference of the rectangle
-27. ask for 2 number inputs as adjacent rectangle legs and calculate rectangle area
+31. ask for 2 number inputs as adjacent rectangle legs and calculate rectangle area
-28. ask for 2 number inputs as right triangle legs and calculate the hypotenuse
+32. ask for 2 number inputs as right triangle legs and calculate the hypotenuse
-29. ask for 2 number inputs as right triangle legs and calculate the circumference
+33. ask for 2 number inputs as right triangle legs and calculate the circumference
-30.  ask for 3 number inputs as triangle legs, and determine the type of the triangle (right, iso, scalene)
+34.  ask for 3 number inputs as triangle legs, and determine the type of the triangle (right, iso, scalene)
-31. TOA: ask for 1 degree angle input and 1 number input as theta and adjacent leg of a right triangle, to get length of the opposite leg
+35. TOA: ask for 1 degree angle input and 1 number input as theta and adjacent leg of a right triangle, to get length of the opposite leg
-32. TOA: ask for 1 degree angle input and 1 number input as theta and opposite leg of a right triangle respectively, to get length of the adjacent leg
+36. TOA: ask for 1 degree angle input and 1 number input as theta and opposite leg of a right triangle respectively, to get length of the adjacent leg
-33. TOA: ask for 2 number inputs as the length opposite and adjacent legs relative to one of the corners of a right triangle, to get the angle of that corner.
+37. TOA: ask for 2 number inputs as the length opposite and adjacent legs relative to one of the corners of a right triangle, to get the angle of that corner.
-34. SOH: ask for 2 number inputs as the length of opposite(relative to corner x) and the length of hypotenuse of a right triangle to calculate the angle of corner x(theta)
+38. SOH: ask for 2 number inputs as the length of opposite(relative to corner x) and the length of hypotenuse of a right triangle to calculate the angle of corner x(theta)
-35. SOH: ask for a degree angle input and 1 number input as theta and opposite leg(relative to theta), to calculate the length hypotenuse of a right angle
+39. SOH: ask for a degree angle input and 1 number input as theta and opposite leg(relative to theta), to calculate the length hypotenuse of a right angle
-36. SOH: ask for a degree angle input and 1 number input as theta and length of hypotenuse, to calculate the length of the opposite leg(relative to theta)
+40. SOH: ask for a degree angle input and 1 number input as theta and length of hypotenuse, to calculate the length of the opposite leg(relative to theta)
+41. CAH: Ask for 2 number inputs: the length of the adjacent side (relative to corner x) and the length of the hypotenuse of a right triangle.
+Calculate the angle of corner x (theta).
+42. CAH: Ask for a degree angle input (theta) and one number input as the adjacent leg (relative to theta).
+Calculate the length of the hypotenuse.
+43. CAH: Ask for a degree angle input (theta) and one number input as the hypotenuse.
+Use these to calculate the length of the adjacent leg (relative to theta).